Services19 March 2025

 Step 3: Heat Shrinking

 A gas torch is used to apply heat to the film.
-As the polyethylene heats, it contracts and tightens around the scaffold framework — creating a smooth, drum-tight surface with no loose areas that could tear in the wind.
+As the polyethylene heats, it contracts and tightens around the scaffolding framework — creating a smooth, drum-tight surface with no loose areas that could tear in the wind.

 Step 4: Access Points